airbnb/javascript/react/README.md

 ## Props

-  - Always use camelCase for prop names.
+  - Always use camelCase for prop names, or PascalCase if the prop value is a React component.

     ```jsx
     // bad